Contiguous United States: Puerto Rico

 Puerto Rico is an unincorporated territory of the United States located in the northeast Caribbean Sea, approximately 1,000. mi southeast of Miami, Florida.
 Puerto Ricans born in Puerto Rico are U.S. citizens and are free to move to the mainland United States.
-The term Stateside Puerto Rican refers to residents of a U.S. state or the District of Columbia, who were born in or trace family ancestry to Puerto Rico.
+The term Stateside Puerto Rican refers to residents of any U.S. state or the District of Columbia who were born in, or can trace their family ancestry to, Puerto Rico.

 U.S. Virgin Islands

 The U.S. Virgin Islands is a U.S. territory located directly to the east of Puerto Rico in the Caribbean Sea.
-The term "stateside" is used to refer to the mainland, in relation to the U.S. Virgin Islands (see Stateside Virgin Islands Americans).
+The term stateside is used to refer to the mainland, in relation to the U.S. Virgin Islands (see Stateside Virgin Islands Americans).

 American Samoa

 American Samoa is a U.S. territory located in the South Pacific Ocean in Polynesia, south of the equator — it is 2,200 miles southwest of Hawaii.
 In American Samoa, the contiguous United States is called the "mainland United States" or "the states"; those not from American Samoa are called palagi (outsiders).